Honest-binding quantum bit commitment from separable operations: Conclusion

 \section{Conclusion}

-While unconditionally secure quantum bit commitment cannot exist, in this work we demonstrate how to build a secure protocol when the committing party is restricted to separable operations.
-Specifically, we prove that if the committer honestly commits to a bit, then the probability of successfully altering its value at a later step without detection, can be bounded by $\nicefrac{1}{d}$, where $d$ is the dimension of the qudits in the communicated state.
-We further strengthen our result by presenting an example protocol that is perfectly hiding and that saturates the $\nicefrac{1}{d}$ bound.
-The proposed AME(3,d) bit commitment protocol provides a foundational example of how secure bit commitment can be designed within this restricted operational framework, leveraging the properties of AME states to ensure security.
+While unconditionally secure quantum bit commitment cannot exist, { in this work we present conditions under which one could design a protocol that is binding if the committing party is restricted to separable operations.
+Specifically, we prove that if the shared post-commitment state is either an absolutely maximally entangled state or a product state after tracing out the receiver's system, then the probability of the committer successfully cheating can be bounded by $\nicefrac{1}{d}$, where $d$ is the dimension of the qudits in the communicated state.} We further strengthen our result by presenting an example protocol that is perfectly hiding and that saturates the $\nicefrac{1}{d}$ bound, if the committer is honest during the first phase of the protocol.
+The proposed AME(3,d) bit commitment protocol provides a foundational example of how honest-binding bit commitment can be designed within this restricted operational framework, leveraging the properties of AME states to ensure security.
+However in our proposed protocol, Alice can easily defer her commitment, making the protocol honest-binding, but not sum-binding.

-Our results present a novel approach to circumventing the no-go theorem for unconditionally secure bit commitment in the quantum setting, emphasizing the role of operational restrictions on the committing party.
-While we have established security under the honest-binding criterion, investigating whether the restriction to separable operations can also guarantee sum-binding security is an important challenge which would further strengthen the robustness of the protocol.
-It is also worth exploring whether similar protocols can be made secure against more powerful adversaries with access to limited forms of entanglement.
+Our results present a novel approach to circumventing the no-go theorem for unconditionally secure bit commitment in the quantum setting, emphasizing the role of operational restrictions on the committing party. \Cref{thm_bin} offers a set of conditions that if fulfilled by a protocol will lead to $\nicefrac{1}{d}$-sum-binding and perfectly hiding quantum bit commitment.
+While we have established security under the honest-binding criterion, developing protocols where the restriction to separable operations can also guarantee sum-binding security remains an important challenge which would have strong implications for the implementation of secure bit commitment schemes.

+Furthermore, the security of the proposed protocol scales with the dimension of the communicated qudits, rather than with the number of used qubits as is often the case with other cryptographic protocols, in particular \cite{salvail_quantum_1998}.
+The binding condition presented in the latter requires a large amount of qubits (roughly calculated at 7800) with a restriction of acting on maximum one qubit at a time to be close to our bound offered by qutrits, highlighting the qubit-qutrit tradeoff between scaling in numbers and in dimension.
+Qudits however remain significantly difficult to control and use with current technological resources \cite{qudits,hamiltionia-prx, hifiQutrit22}.
+A possible implementation of the proposed protocol using qutrits could however already be envisioned by using a ten-qubit entangled state \cite{qutrit-qubit-pra}; however, this would need to be further investigated.